Canon 5D Mark II vs Sony HX400V

 - More modern: Reflects 5 years and 4 months of technical progress since the 5D Mark II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (14 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the HX400V comes out slightly ahead of the 5D Mark II (15 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 5D Mark II and the Sony HX400V place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.